George Mason–VCU rivalry: School foundations

 The origins of Virginia Commonwealth University begin in 1838, which was when the Medical department of Hampden-Sydney College was founded.
 By 1844, the Egyptian Building was erected, serving as the main building for the Hampden-Sydney Medical Department.
 The name "Egyptian Building" was coined due to its Egyptian revival style of architecture.
 Today, the Egyptian Building is the oldest building at VCU.
 While initially serving as a part of Hampden-Sydney, the department received an independent charter from the Virginia General Assembly in 1854 to become its own independent institution of higher learning.
 Subsequently, the department was rebranded as the Medical College of Virginia.
 The newly named Medical College (MCV) became a state-funded college in 1860, in return for a $30,000 appropriation.
 As a public school, the school has its first hospital constructed on campus the following year.

 Throughout the American Civil War, the MCV became notable in being one of the few universities in the Confederacy to remain open and have a graduating class each year of the Civil War.
 The MCV is the only existing school in the Southern United States to have this special distinction.
 Closing out the 1860s, the school opened its first outpatient clinic.
-By 1879, the General Assembly grants the MCV the right to grant students degrees in Pharmacy.
+By 1879, the General Assembly granted the MCV the right to grant students degrees in Pharmacy.
 In the 1890s, several major additions to the MCV were added, such as the Pharmacy University College in 1893, the School of Dentistry in 1895, and the School of Pharmacy in 1898.
 From 1910 through 1965, the School became the independent Richmond Professional Institute, which merged with the Medical College of Virginia in 1968 to become Virginia Commonwealth University.

 During the 1966–67 school year, the Patriots fielded their first athletic teams, while the Rams fielded their first athletic teams under their moniker two years later: in 1968-69.
 However, it was not until the 1981-82 season that both basketball programs would compete against each other.